TILOS-AI-Institute/MacroPlacement/Flows/README.md

 innovus -64 -init run_invs.tcl -log log/run.log
 ```

-The screenshot of the Ariane 136 testcase using the Cadence Flow-1 on NanGate45 enablement is given below.
+The screenshot of the Ariane 136 testcase using the Cadence Flow-1 on NanGate45 enablement is shown below.
 <img src="./NanGate45/ariane136/screenshots/Ariane136_Innovus_Genus.png" alt="ariane136_cadence" width="400"/>

 This script was written and developed by ABKGroup students at UCSD; however, the underlying commands and reports are copyrighted by Cadence.
 We thank Cadence for granting permission to share our research to help promote and foster the next generation of innovators.